datarefuge/workflow/harvesting-toolkit/README.md

 Each row in the above is:

-	A directory named by the spreadsheet id
+	A directory named by the spreadsheet ID
-		├── a .html "web archive" file of the url for future reference, named with the id ├── a .json metadata file that contains relevant metadata, named with the id ├── a /tools directory to include any scripts, notes & files used to acquire the data └── a /data directory that contains the data in question
+		├── a .html "web archive" file of the url for future reference, named with the ID ├── a .json metadata file that contains relevant metadata, named with the ID ├── a /tools directory to include any scripts, notes & files used to acquire the data └── a /data directory that contains the data in question